apache/openwhisk-deploy-kube/README.md

 For details on installing Helm, see these [instructions](docs/helm.md).

+WARNING: There is a [serious regression in Helm v2.15.0](https://github.com/helm/helm/issues/6708) that impacts the OpenWhisk chart.
+You should use Helm v2.14.3.

 In short if you already have the `helm` cli installed on your development machine, you will need to execute these two commands and wait a few seconds for the `tiller-deploy` pod in the `kube-system` namespace to be in the `Running` state.